Multis are gateway supplements.

 I get a lot of questions about which multi to choose.
 I don’t like multis and I don’t take one.
 But, if your doctor wants you to take a multi, take it…there is no need for discussion.

-Why I don’t take multivitamins
+Why I don’t recommend taking multivitamins:

 - Multis usually have the wrong TYPE of nutrients